 What are the benefits of athletics for students?

-Aside from the social, physical and emotional benefits of an athletics program, we use it as a platform to teach our student athletes the virtue and significance of our SAS core values of compassion, honesty, fairness, responsibility and respect.
+Aside from the social, physical and emotional benefits of an athletics programme, we use it as a platform to teach our student athletes the virtue and significance of our SAS core values of compassion, honesty, fairness, responsibility and respect.
 Through practice and competition, we seek out learning and teaching moments during the season to educate our students about our values in the hope that they leave SAS not just as better athletes, but as better people.

 Recently, one of our Eagles, Collin Schuster, qualified for the 100-metre backstroke at the US Junior Nationals.
 According to coach Aaron Gray, Schuster’s “preliminary swim was his best, and this was when he qualified for the Olympic trials”.